aphistic/dotfiles/README.md

 same as a regular `chezmoi` source, which is why it doesn't follow the `external_` pattern recommended in the `chezmoi` docs.
 It uses the `remove_` prefix instead so the directory itself isn't copied to my home directory.

+My repo, for example, has a `.chezmoidata` directory in its root that has various `blah.yaml` files with data used in the public templates.